bnppal/Live-face-detection/README.md

 # Live-face-detection

-So This web app i created using Django Framework.
+So This one i created a live facedetection using opencv.
-So The main file is Opencv_webapp.
-So just to run this complete webapp download complete file and save in a folder or just download my folder. and to run it just move to my folder using terminal and run it by python manage.py runserver.
+So as we know opencv has lots of pretrained classifier as for face,hand,smile etc .
+So in this i used (haarcascade_frontalface_default) classifier for face to detect.

+Prerequisite to run this program.
+Just need a supportable pythpon ide and make sure that opencv is installed on system and do make sure to import important library after running the program the camera can be end by pressing (esc)